11 Best Growth ETFs to Buy in 2026

 Here are some tips for investing safely in growth ETFs and what you need to watch out for:

 • Look for a low expense ratio: The expense ratio is the fee you pay to the fund company for managing the fund.
 The lower this number, the better for you.
 Every dollar that doesn’t go to the fund company can continue to compound in the fund.
-An expense ratio below 0.5% is good, but many of the best index funds are much lower cost still.
+An expense ratio below 0.5% is good, but many of the best index funds are even lower-cost.
 For example, many of the funds in the list above charge less than 0.1%.
 At a 0.1% expense ratio, you’ll pay just $10 annually for every $10,000 invested in the fund.

 • Find broad-based funds: The funds above cut across industries, even if they have some concentration in tech stocks.
-This broader diversification reduces your risk, since stocks in different industries will respond differently depending on the economic cycle.
+This broader diversification reduces your risk, since stocks across different industries will respond differently to the economic cycle.
 While some stocks zig, others zag.
 This diversification smoothens your returns, too.

 • Analyze the fund’s long-term record: To see what your fund might return over time, look at the long-term track record, such as five-year and 10-year returns.
 Those will give you a better gauge for how a fund will perform than its one-year performance.